 In 2012, John starred alongside Taylor Kitsch, Blake Lively, Aaron Johnson, Benicio Del Toro, Salma Hayek, Emile Hirsch and Demian Bichir in the Oliver Stone directed movie, “Savages”.
 The film was based on Don Winslow’s best-selling crime novel that was named one of The New York Times’ Top 10 Books of 2010.

 John then joined Academy Award winner Christopher Plummer and Critics Choice nominee Tye Sheridan in “The Forger”.
-John plays a second generation petty thief who arranges to get out of prison to spend time with his ailing son (Sheridan) by taking on a job with his father (Plummer) to pay back the syndicate that arranged his release.
 The Forger made its premiere at the prestigious Toronto Film Festival in September 2014.